Commando April 13, 2020

 ommando (1985), one of Arnold Schwarzenegger’s first star vehicles following the breakthroughs of Conan the Barbarian (1982) and The Terminator (1984), is so narratively formulaic that its storyline might as well have started as a pre-mixed powder filling out a plastic bag.
 In the film, an erstwhile colonel called Matrix (Schwarzenegger) is brought out of retirement when a group of anonymous

-mercenaries starts killing members of his former unit, then kidnap Matrix’s young daughter Jenny (Alyssa Milano).
+mercenaries start killing members of his former unit, then kidnap Matrix’s young daughter Jenny (Alyssa Milano).
 All this is a collective ploy to manipulate Matrix into assassinating a South American politician.

-Commando is inevitably a race-against-time movie.
-After Matrix wriggles from captivity out of a South America-bound plane ride, he has just 10 hours to impair the force of the mercenaries, led by a former dictator in the mood for overthrowing, from the inside out, then rescue Jenny.
-Expectedly, Matrix also serendipitously finds a woman sidekick in Cindy (Rae Dawn Chong), a sharp-witted flight attendant who at first thinks Matrix is a classifiable madman, then gets attached when she realizes what’s going on.
+After Matrix is himself kidnapped, he quickly wriggles from captivity and out of a South America-bound plane ride.
+He has just 10 hours to impair the force of the mercenaries, led by a former dictator in the mood for overthrowing, from the inside out, then rescue Jenny.
+Expectedly, Matrix also serendipitously finds a woman sidekick.
+She's Cindy (Rae Dawn Chong), a sharp-witted flight attendant who at first thinks Matrix is a classifiable madman, then gets attached when she realizes what’s going on.

 Commando is formulaic, but that it isn’t opposed to using formula doesn't mean it's altogether apathetic.
 Think of the feature more as the cinematic equivalent of a mix-based cake whose final product is better than expected because it’s undergone some tweaks — say its maker has made some icing from scratch, or added a few additional complementary ingredients.
 Commando